 Nothing beats the feeling of waking up in the morning, refreshed and at your best.

 While we are learning more about it every day, sleep is still mysterious to scientists.
 What we do know indicates that sleep is essential for living a healthy life.
 Sleep deprivation, whether through insomnia or poor sleep quality, can take a massive toll on your body.
-For example, sleep deprivation can make it harder for your body to fight off infections.
 If you don't get the sleep you need, you may get sick more often and experience worse symptoms.

 You may be thinking: since sleep is so important, what are some ways that I can improve my sleep?
 We created a list of ten factors that can impact your sleep and ways to improve on them.